FRESHWATER AQUARIUM CARE | Basics & Fish Information | Maintenance

-I prefer to add gravel and/or used filter sponge or cartridge from another aquarium.
+I prefer to add gravel and/or used filter sponge or cartridge from another well established aquarium.

-If you add plants (many such as hornwort remove nitrogenous waste), you can stock somewhat faster as the plants will remove ammonia too, but also usurp the establishment of nitrifying bacterial colonies.
+If you add plants (many such as hornwort remove nitrogenous waste directly), you can stock somewhat faster as the plants will remove ammonia too, but also usurp the establishment of nitrifying bacterial colonies.

 Another method is fishless cycling include adding fish food to bring your ammonia to about 4-5 ppm or the use of un-scented ammonia where it is added into the aquarium (3-5 drops per gallon pure ammonia) so as to bring your ammonia level to 4-5 ppm.
 It then takes about 2-6 weeks for the aquarium to cycle.

 Cycling is what is referred to as the Nitrogen cycle.

 Aquarium cycling is a VERY important topic (more so for a beginner) and I highly recommend reading the FULL article below about The Aquarium Nitrogen Cycle.